Loosing touch with reality.

 They encountered a woman, stewarding her household’s fragile resources.
 The team looked at her checkbook.
 She was not performing a ‘savings behavior’ in the abstract language of the bank.
 She was not moving through a customer journey.
 She was not asking for a new product feature.
 She was simply trying to contend with the raw arithmetic of existence, seeking to make life possible in the face of scarcity.

 She had a habit.
 When she spent $22.73, she wrote down $23.00.
 When she spent $31.35, she wrote down $32.00.
 She rounded up.
 It made the math easier.
 But it also did something else.
 It created a hidden margin.
 A few cents here, a few cents there.
 It added up to a little buffer.
-A small sanctuary of protection within the relentless pressure of not-enough.
+She was creating a small sanctuary of protection within the relentless pressure of not-enough.

 And there it was.
 Right there.
 That one checkbook knew something that banking models didn’t.

 And yet this one woman’s daily life was quietly shouting something loud and clear.
 Her checkbook revealed a kind of wisdom that no banking framework had yet generated.
 She was not just a financially strained customer.
 She was a maker of hope, fashioning possibility from scarcity.
 She built a safety net out of pennies.
-The bank did not invent meaning here.
+The bank did not create something meaningful here.
 It encountered it.
-It was already present, received as gift, waiting to be seen.
+It was already present, just waiting to be seen.

 Design as response, not authority.

 The results went beyond just money.
-Faith Tucker later described an effect that was unexpected, deeply emotional.
-People who had never saved before suddenly had savings.
-Even the smallest accumulation awakened a sense of agency, a restoration of dignity.
+Faith Tucker later described an effect that was unexpected and deeply emotional.
+People who had never saved before suddenly had savings, and even the smallest accumulation awakened in people a sense of agency, a restoration of dignity.

 Confidently blind.

 She was not data.
-Her habit was not a mere insight to be used.
 Her actions had their own logic, shaped by intelligence, anxiety, care, hope.
-Her way of doing things addressed the designers before they translated it.
+Her way of doing things addressed the designers before they translated the meaning out of it with preexisting customer models.
 The team did not understand her by imposing a model on her life.
 They understood by allowing her life to interrupt the model.

 And this is the danger of frameworks.
 They can help us describe reality, but they can also shield us from being addressed by it.
-Frameworks can grant the illusion of understanding, even when we have not truly encountered what is.
-They can make us seem fluent before we have become faithful.
+Frameworks will give us the illusion of understanding, even when we have not truly encountered what is real.
+They can make us seem fluent in a reality that we haven’t faithfully listened to.

-The proper posture toward reality is reception.
-To receive reality is to let reality disclose itself, to allow its meaning to confront and address us.
+The proper posture toward reality, then, is reception.
+To receive reality is to let reality disclose itself, to allow its meaning to confront us.
 This is encounter.
 It is submission to an already-speaking reality.
-To bypass encounter—to begin with models, frameworks, maps, and other conceptual abstractions—is to secure understanding before submitting to what is given.
+To bypass encounter—to begin with models, frameworks, maps, and other conceptual abstractions—is to become convinced of an understanding before submitting to what is given.
 It is to decide meaning before listening.
 It is to trade listening with control.

-When we skip real encounter, we stop receiving reality.
+When we skip real encounter, we’re essentially stopping our receiving of real reality.
 We are refusing to be addressed by the reality that is given.
-Instead of receiving, we try to possess.
+And instead of receiving, we possess.
 We install our models as the source of meaning.
-And, so, meaning-making authority is quietly transferred to the model.
-Reality is rendered for us before it is encountered by us.
-It is secured, managed, and explained before it is ever received as a gift from God.
+And, so, meaning-making authority is quietly transferred to our model.
+Reality becomes rendered for us before it is encountered by us.
+It is explained and managed and secured by a model or a framework or some other abstract concept before it is ever received as a gift from God.

 What it means to encounter reality.

-To encounter reality is to be met by a reality that precedes us—a reality that speaks to us before we analyze it, confronts us before we interpret it, asks something of us before we decide what it means.
+To encounter reality is to be met by the reality that existed before we showed up to manage it.
+It is to allow the reality to speak to us before we analyze it, to confront us before we interpret it, to ask something of us before we decide what it means.
 To encounter reality is to be acted upon.
 It is destabilizing because it reverses the direction of control.

-Encountering reality is never neutral observation; it is necessarily relational.
-Something is addressing us, not simply appearing to us.
+Encountering reality is never a neutral observation; it is necessarily relational.
+Something is addressing us, not simply appearing before us.
 In an encounter, we are not the sole source of meaning.
 In encounter, reality is not mute or passive.
-Understanding does not begin when we stand over reality; it begins when reality addresses us.
-Reality is to be received relationally.
-We do not first decide what it is; we allow it to disclose itself; we let its own inner logic guide our understanding.
+So our understanding of it does not begin when we stand over it; it begins when reality addresses us.
+It is in this way that reality is received relationally.
+We do not first decide what it is; we allow it to disclose itself; we let its own inner logic guide our understanding of itself.

 This relational reception of reality is theological.
-If reality can speak to us, then it is not silent.
+If reality can speak to us, if it can disclose itself to us, then it is not silent.
 If it is not silent, then its meaning is not something we generate.
 And if meaning is not self-generated, then it must come from beyond us.
-Reality is relational because it is created through the Living Word.
+And it does; reality is relational because it is created through the Living Word.
 Creation is not an inert product.
 It is a spoken reality; it was itself brought into being by address, brought into being by God’s spoken Word.

 When we render reality, instead of encountering it.

-Rendered reality is the world made legible by us before it is received as gift from God.
-It begins with the premise: the world is raw, neutral, and unarticulated, so we need to translate it.
+Rendered reality—reality whose meaning is first rendered by us—is a world made legible by us before it is received as a gift from God.
+It begins with the premise that the world is raw, neutral, and unarticulated, so we need to step in and give it meaning.

-These are not innocent descriptions.
-They are acts of conceptual possession.
-They lock the world into forms that promise predictability, control, and order.
+None of these is an innocent description.
+Each is an act of conceptual possession.
+They lock the world into a form that promises predictability, control, and order.
 Once we have rendered reality this way, it no longer addresses us.
 It behaves for us.

-Frameworks and other abstract ideas feel safer than real encounter.
-A grid is safer than a face because it cannot look back at us.
-A model is safer than an encounter because it does not demand a response.
-Rendered reality lets us act from a distance, make decisions without being exposed, and move forward without being personally involved.
+Frameworks and other abstract ideas are safer than real encounters with reality.
+A conceptual grid is safer than a face because the grid cannot look back at us.
+A framework is safer than a human-generated business situation because the framework does not demand a response from us.
+Rendered reality lets us take action from a distance, make decisions without being exposed, and move forward without being personally involved.

 CASE STUDY 04 :: WHEN WE RENDER REALITY, INSTEAD OF ENCOUNTERING IT.